hove-io/navitia/source/readme.md

 ### georef
 Handle the street network in kraken.

-Contains the shortest path algorithms and some tools explore the street network data (address, house numbers, ...)
+Contains the shortest path algorithms and some tools to explore the street network data (addresses, house numbers, ...)

 :zap: **cpp module**

 ### jormungandr
 Web service around the c++ core(s).

-This is the navitia api front end, based over flask
+This is the navitia api front end, based on flask

 :snake: **python module**